jmaassen/EYRg-wiki/howtos/eSalsaMPI.md

 HOWTO: installing eSalsa-MPI
 ============================

-We will now give a very short description of how to install CESM on Cartesius or Stampede.
-For a more detailed description on installing CESM have a look at the official documentation:
+We will now give a very short description of how to install eSalsa-MPI.

 ### Retrieve eSalsa-MPI from the NLeSC github